SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 The objective of defining these test cases during the analysis phase - rather than the testing phase - was to ensure understanding of system's functionality and to aid the definition of done.

-The table with all test cases can be found as Apendix 2.4 Tests - the table provided there also contains the test case results as these test cases were used during the testing phase as well.
+The table with all test cases can be found as (Appendix 2.4 Tests) - the table provided there also contains the test case results as these test cases were used during the testing phase as well.

 ### Domain model